SyncfusionExamples/How-to-display-a-progress-bar-using-the-.NET-MAUI-Linear-Gauge-/README.md

 # How to display a progress bar using the .NET MAUI Linear Gauge

-This repository contains sample for how to display a progress bar using the [Syncfusion .NET MAUI Linear Gauge](https://help.syncfusion.com/maui/linear-gauge/getting-started) control.
+This repository contains sample to display a progress bar using the [Syncfusion .NET MAUI Linear Gauge](https://help.syncfusion.com/maui/linear-gauge/getting-started) control.

 Please refer the KB through this [link](https://www.syncfusion.com/kb/13561/how-to-display-a-progress-bar-using-the-net-maui-linear-gauge-sflineargauge).